Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data: Bayesian estimation of identification disclosure risks

 The step-by-step probability estimation procedure in \citet{Reiter2005risk} has been standard practice for Bayesian probabilistic matching ever since, especially after the synthetic data approach has gained its momentum. \citet{ReiterMitra2009} in particular first set up the framework for the Bayesian probabilistic matching for partially synthetic data.

-We now turn to the framework in \citet{ReiterMitra2009} for identification disclosure risks estimation for synthetic data, which was built on the more general framework for identification disclosure risks estimation of common SDL techniques in \citet{Reiter2005risk}.
+We now turn to the framework in \citet{ReiterMitra2009} for identification disclosure risks estimation for synthetic data, which was an extension of the general framework for identification disclosure risks estimation of data that have been subjected to common SDL techniques in \citet{Reiter2005risk}.
 We use similar notations, highlight the key steps, and illustrate with selected examples.
 We have chosen these examples that are built upon the framework but tailored for specific purposes and needs.
 To be as comprehensive as possible, we present two partially synthetic categorical data applications i) \citet{ReiterMitra2009}, ii) \citet{DrechslerHu2018}, and iii) partially synthetic categorical and continuous data \citep{DrechslerReiter2010}.
 In the end, we will discuss the challenges and future directions of this framework.